tkhamez/neucore/doc/API.md

 ### app-esi

-Allows an app to query ESI on behalf of an EVE user.
+Allows an app to make an ESI request on behalf of a character from the database.

 Application API
 - Makes an ESI request and returns the result. `/app/v1/esi`